WLSF/addressbook/README.md

 This project uses **Heroku**, **Terraform** and **Codeship**.

 **Heroku** to host the application (The free version with SSL).
-**Codeship** to CI, deployments of new versions requires just a git push on the repository *I have 2 years of experience using Jenkins as well, both of the tools are amazing to control the versions which can be released to the server without breaking the currently App, and they make the deployment very easier for developers.*
+**Codeship** to CI, deployments of new versions requires just a git push on the repository.
+*I have 2 years of experience using Jenkins as well, both of the tools are amazing to control the versions which can be released to the server without breaking the currently App, and they make the deployment very easier for developers.*

 **Terraform** to IaC, deployment of new machines.